spatial-interface-research-lab/.github/profile/README.md

-# Welcome to the Spatial Interface Research Lab
+# Welcome to the Spatial Interface Research Lab!
 We are a cutting-edge research lab, focusing on emerging interfaces and their geospatial applications.